Contract Negotiations Updates

 While we have filed for mediation, we want to be unequivocally clear: Your Bargaining Team remains ready to return to direct negotiation the moment the County commits to a proposal that includes a fair Cost of Living Adjustment (COLA).
 We are ready to work, but we will not settle for an unfair contract.

-Join the Fight!
 EMERGENCY RALLY DETAILS

 Your presence is our leverage.
 We need you there!